Yoga for All Seasons: Winter

 - Eat a plentiful amount of soups/stews, grains (oatmeal, rice, barley, quinoa, etc.), healthy oils (coconut, avocado, olive, ghee) and cooked seasonal root vegetables (kohlrabi, turnips, rutabaga, celeriac, carrots and turnips).
 Avoid vata-provoking foods, such as salads and cold drinks.

-- Drink warm teas.
+- Drink warm teas, and if you're looking for a good bottle to keep it warm all day try our 32 oz Stainless Steel Wide Mouth Bottle.
 An occasional glass of wine is also seasonally appropriate!
 One glass of dry and warming wine a day may be beneficial in the winter to encourage circulation, improve appetite and stimulate digestion.
 It is beneficial to start and end the day with a glass of warm lemon water to aid with digestion.

 - Be sure to eat a hearty, warm breakfast to break the fast of your night’s sleep, feed your digestive fire and lubricate your bodily tissues.
 Oatmeal, porridge, or cream of wheat are all good options.